Giants and Judge Finally Win, Beat Washington on Fumble TD

 Jones, who rushed for a team-high 74 yards, was 12 of 19 for 112 yards and an interception by Kendall Fuller in the back of the end zone that ended a nine-minute-plus drive.

-Giants LT Andrew Thomas, the No. 6 overall pick in the draft, did not start for the first time this season.
+Giants LT Andrew Thomas, the No. 6 overall pick in the draft, did not start for the first time this season because he broke a team rule, Judge said, without being specific.
 Fellow rookie Matt Peart, a third-round pick, started.
 Thomas replaced him in the second quarter but went back to the bench early in the third after missing a block on a third-and-1 at the Washington 37.
 He returned in the fourth quarter.

 SOCIAL JUSTICE